konveyor/enhancements/enhancements/oadp/datamover-design/README.md

 ## Implementation History

-We have create a plugin for the openshift resources.
+We have created a plugin for the openshift resources.

 The CSI velero plugin already exists and can be used as a resource.

-VolumeProvisioner's and VolumePopulators from the CSI addon are also good example of the concepts.
+VolumeProvisioner's and VolumePopulators from the CSI org are also good example of the concepts.

 ## Drawbacks